 Valet mode shall only be disabled using a matching 4 digit pin to what was used to enable the feature or by the default pin.

-While Valet mode is enabled it shall not be disabled after performing the user activated multimedia system reboot via the manual 2 button press procedure as called out by the HMI (ex. radio power + seek up).
+While Valet mode is enabled it shall not be disabled over ignition cycles (ie HMIAudioMode turning OFF to ON to OFF..), during a battery reset (cold reboot) or after performing the user activated multimedia system reboot via the manual 2 button press procedure as called out by the HMI (ex. radio power + seek up).

 Upon activation/deactivation, the current valet mode state is communicated using the ValetMode_St signal.
 ValetMode_St = ON shall enable Valet Mode and ValetMode_St = OFF shall disable Valet Mode for modules receiving this signal.
 Modules receiving the ValetMode_St signal shall determine what features/functions to lock out while ValetMode is active.